Building Africa’s future leaders

 3

-AIG Fellowships to the University of Oxford granted
+Aig Fellowships to the University of Oxford granted

 169

-Public servants completed the AIG Public Leaders Programme
+Public servants completed the Aig Public Leaders Programme

-AIG Degree Scholarships to the University of Oxford awarded
+Aig MPP Scholarships to the University of Oxford awarded

 “If you walk alone, you don’t go far.
 If you walk with others, you travel further.”